reyhanneh-gh/credit-card/README.md

 - Responsive layout using Tailwind CSS
 - Smooth transitions and 3D transform effects
 - Modular JavaScript for dynamic data updates
-- Styled card with gradients, shadows, and hover effects
+- Styled card with shadows and hover effects

 ---

 ### 👩‍💻 About the Project
 This bank card UI was created to explore interactive design and animation in JavaScript.
 I wanted to build something that feels modern and functional—like a digital wallet preview.
 It helped me dive deeper into CSS transforms, event listeners, and dynamic DOM updates.
-Plus, it’s just cool to see the card flip like that!

 ---